rash92/01f-mini-framework/Readme.md

     let listItems = [1,2,3,4,5]
     const squareListInstance = <SquareList intArray={listItems}></SquareList>

-as you can see, once you've defined your component, it can be used with the same syntax as built in html elements! it's basically creating custom html elements.
+as you can see, once you've defined your component, it can be used with the same syntax as built in html elements! it's basically creating a custom html element.

 You can also pass in children to these and access them within instead of passing in as props.
 The children are treated as just an extra prop, but are put between the tags instead of within the first tag with a named prop.
 This is equivalent to the above: